zhengmz/PegasusSimulator/docs/source/setup/installation.rst

 .. note::
 	We have tested Pegasus Simulator with Isaac Sim 4.5.0 release on Ubuntu 22.04LTS with NVIDIA driver 550.163.01.
 The PX4-Autopilot used during development was v.14.3.
 Older versions Ubuntu and PX4-Autopilot were not tested.
 This extension was not tested on Windows.

-In order to install Isaac Sim on linux, download the zip file containing the `Workstation Installation here <https://download.isaacsim.omniverse.nvidia.com/isaac-sim-standalone%404.5.0-rc.36%2Brelease.19112.f59b3005.gl.linux-x86_64.release.zip>`__ or run the following line on the terminal:
+In order to install Isaac Sim on linux, download the zip file containing the `Workstation Installation here <https://download.isaacsim.omniverse.nvidia.com/isaac-sim-standalone%404.5.0-rc.36%2Brelease.19112.f59b3005.gl.linux-x86_64.release.zip>`__ or run the following lines on the terminal:

 .. code:: bash